Best things to do in Amsterdam according to the local blogger Anastasia Dudina

 Tip 1: canal house museums also have great gardens, where you can enjoy peace and silence after long walks though Amsterdam.
 You can see the Van Loon museum garden on the photo below.

-Van Loon museum
+Van Loon Amsterdam museum garden

 Tip 2.
 A single ticket to the canal house museums costs €15 – €17,50.
 But with I amsterdam city card you can visit them for free.

-9. Walk around the Jordaan area
+Walk around the Jordaan area

 Here you can witness a relaxed life of Amsterdam residents.
+Join a guided walking food tour of the lively Jordaan district, and explore the best of it in 3 hours.

 Things to do in Amsterdam, visit Jordaan

-Jordan is one of the nicest neighbourhoods in Amsterdam
+Jordaan is one of the nicest neighbourhoods in Amsterdam

-10. Visit an authentic Dutch proeflokaal
+Visit an authentic Dutch proeflokaal

-Behind the monument on Dam Square, at Pijlsteeg 31, you’ll find the Wynand Focking tasting room.
+Behind the monument on Dam Square, at Pijlsteeg 31, you’ll find the Wynand Fockink tasting room.
 In around 1679 it started as a liqueur distillery.
 Soon a tasting tavern was added.
 To this day all liqueurs and genevers here are still being made using the same 17th century traditional craft methods.
 Experience it yourself!

 Wynand Fockink Proeflokaal